mycordaapp/registry/README.md

 ## Differences with this approach

-* **explicit `registry`** - the most obvious difference with say Spring is that whereas as in Spring there is an `ApplicationContext` from which we retrieve wired objects (that is, class instances that have all their dependencies resolved and injected) in this model we explicitly wire-up the dependencies via the constructor.
+* **explicit `Registry`** - the most obvious difference with say Spring is that whereas as in Spring there is an `ApplicationContext` from which we retrieve wired objects (that is, class instances that have all their dependencies resolved and injected) in this model we explicitly wire-up the dependencies via the constructor.
-* **explicit `request` scoping** - in the richer frameworks there are lifecycle events to manage dependencies that are tied to other scopes, such as RequestScoped which is tied to an HttpServletRequest.
+* **explicit `request` scoping** - in the richer frameworks there are lifecycle events to manage dependencies that are tied to other scopes, such as `RequestScoped` which is linked to an `HttpServletRequest`.
 In the `Registry` model they must be wired up manually with the selected MVC framework, though this is rarely more than a few lines of code.
-* **no startup validation**.
-Unlike Spring or Google Guice, there is no explicit validation at startup.
+* **no startup validation** - unlike say Spring or Google Guice, there is no explicit validation at startup.
 Any problems will only surface once an instance is requested.
 I will argue that is actually a benefit - the registry pattern is so lightweight it can be used in any unit test and so any problems are likely caught early.